2022 Missouri Valley Conference baseball tournament

-The 2022 Missouri Valley Conference baseball tournament will be held from May 24 through 29.
-All eight baseball-sponsoring schools in the conference will participate in the double-elimination tournament to be held at Missouri State's Hammons Field in Springfield, Missouri.
-The winner of the tournament will earn the conference's automatic bid to the 2022 NCAA Division I baseball tournament.
+The 2022 Missouri Valley Conference baseball tournament was held from May 24 through 29.
+All eight baseball-sponsoring schools in the conference participated in the double-elimination tournament held at Missouri State's Hammons Field in Springfield, Missouri.
+The winner of the tournament earned the conference's automatic bid to the 2022 NCAA Division I baseball tournament.

 Seeding and format

-The league's eight teams will be seeded based on conference winning percentage.
-The four lowest seeds will participate in a play-in round with the winners advancing to a six-team double-elimination bracket.
+The league's eight teams was seeded based on conference winning percentage.
+The four lowest seeds participated in a play-in round with the winners advancing to a six-team double-elimination bracket.